 In the US alone, drug interactions (a reaction between two or more ingested substances) cause 250k hospitalizations each year.
 Apple can now use your medication list to look at critical, serious or moderate drug interactions you're likely to encounter, which works with Health Sharing.
 You can easily invite your family members to share their health data.

 watchOS 9: Supported devices

-We've just heard that watchOS 9 will be supported on Apple Watch 7 and Apple Watch 6, but support will run all the way down to Series 4 devices.
+We've just heard that watchOS 9 will be supported on Apple Watch 8, Ultra, SE 2 and below, but support will run all the way down to Series 4 devices.

 If you have an older watch, this is great news, as you'll still be able to use many of the features previewed during the keynote.